biggie-boss/LoreRim/README.md

 ## Preamble

-**Anvil** is designed as a forge for creating on.
+**LoreRim** is designed as a forge for creating on.
 It can be used to build your own list, create mods, and also be played as is.
 It is fully documented with all changes and tweaks to mods being detailed in the `notes` part of Mod Organizer 2, and aims to be light in its footprint.

 There are `Three` profiles in Anvil, each serving a distinct purpose.